-Averages for Playa de la Arena in March
+Playa de la Arena Weather March Averages, Canary Islands

 Spring rolls into Playa de la Arena with some extra degrees here and there, switching the average temperature to 18°C (64°F), while the nights maintain their pleasant cool at 14°C. The hotter days of March are expected to reach 21°C on the high average, an obvious improvement from the previous month of February.
 Humidity is constantly low at 73% on average, making it a comfortable pleasure to relax on the beautiful island of Tenerife as everything begins to bloom.

 The days grow longer, with up to 10 hours of glorious sunshine and a continuous 80% chance of full-on sunny days.
 Combined with the 3% chance of rain and 4% chance of clouds, you pretty much have the perfect weather conditions for a holiday in these parts of the Canary Islands, blessed with an abundance of sunlight and more than pleasant heat.
 Rainfall is not expected to exceed 12mm, spread over the course of 6 days, so you are most likely to welcome the rare refreshing spring shower.
 Please do not forget the SPF lotion though the temperatures may be great and the sun beyond generous, but the unprotected skin will suffer if overexposed.

 The beautiful Atlantic Ocean keeps its deep blue waters friendly at 18°C (64°F) on average, welcoming the usual tropical currents that usually grace the island.
 It's not perfect for deep water swimming and deep diving, but it'll do just fine if you're looking to simply dip your toes or go for a quick splash to cool off from the noon sun, should it find you on the beach.
 Chances of winds stay high at 60% on average, with wind speeds of up to 13mph most of them north and north-eastern influences from the neighbouring shorelines of Portugal and Morocco.